TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/DistributeEffectively/Index.rst

 The upgrade advantage
 """""""""""""""""""""

-The advantages of this approach apparently is that when you wish to upgrade to a new TYPO3 version, you simply change one symlink and every distributed TYPO3 file is upgraded instantly!
+One advantage of this approach apparently is that when you wish to upgrade to a new TYPO3 version, you simply change one symlink and every distributed TYPO3 file is upgraded instantly!